How to Fix a Broken Confidence Estimator: Evaluating Post-hoc Methods for Selective Classification with Deep Neural Networks: On Logit Normalization

 for small $T>0$.
 Note that a strictly increasing transformation does not change the ordering of confidence values and thus maintains selective classification performance.
 This helps explain why TS (with $T < 1$) can improve selective classification performance, as already observed in \citep{galil_what_2023}.

 \textbf{Logit $p$-norm normalization as temperature scaling.} To shed light on why post-hoc logit $p$-norm normalization (with a general $p$) may be helpful, we can show that it is closely related to MSP-TS.
-Let $g_p(\bz) = z_1/\|\bz\|_p$ denote MaxLogit-pNorm.
+Let $g_p(\bz) = z_1/\|\bz\|_p$ denote MaxLogit-pNorm without centralization, which we denote here as MaxLogit-pNorm-NC.
 Then

-Thus, MSP-TS is equivalent to MaxLogit-pNorm with $p=1/T$ applied to the transformed logit vector $\exp(\bz)$.
+Thus, MSP-TS is equivalent to MaxLogit-pNorm-NC with $p=1/T$ applied to the transformed logit vector $\exp(\bz)$.
 This helps explain why a general $p$-norm normalization is useful, as it is closely related to TS, emphasizing the largest components of the logit vector.
-This also implies that any benefits of MaxLogit-pNorm over MSP-TS stem from \textit{not} applying the exponential transformation of logits.
-Why this happens to be useful is still elusive at this point.
+This also implies that any benefits of MaxLogit-pNorm-NC over MSP-TS stem from \textit{not} applying the exponential transformation of logits.

-Nevertheless, it should be clear that, despite their similarities, logit L2 normalization during training and post-hoc logit $p$-norm normalization are different techniques applied to different problems and with different behavior.
-Moreover, even if logit normalization during training turns out to be beneficial to selective classification (an evaluation that is however outside the scope of this work), it should be emphasized that post-hoc optimization can be easily applied on top of any trained model without requiring modifications to its training regime.
+\textbf{Logit $p$-norm normalization goes beyond temperature scaling in combatting underconfidence.} To understand why not applying this exponential transformation is beneficial, we first express MaxLogit-pNorm-NC as

+where we assume $z_1 > 0$.
+Now, suppose that the logits already happen to be centralized (which also ensures $z_1 > 0$).
+It follows that most of the logits $z_j$ for $j \gg 1$ are close to zero (except possibly the very last ones).
+Thus, under the summation in \eqref{eq:maxlogit-pnorm-nc}, these logits effectively disappear, which is particularly useful in the case of underconfidence discussed above.
+However, this would not happen if an exponential transformation were applied to the logits as in \eqref{eq:msp-ts}, unless the $T$ is very small.
+On the other hand, making $T$ too small can lead to ignoring not only the smallest logits but also some of the larger ones as well, i.e., it may be too drastic a measure.
+These effects are illustrated in Fig.~\ref{fig:fj/f2}.

+This analysis also helps explain why centralization is useful.
+As shown in \autoref{appendix:centralization}, for most models, the logits are already centralized, so MaxLogit-pNorm-NC already provides the highest gains.
+A few models, however, have logits with means significantly different from zero and precisely these models achieve significant gains when centralization is applied, which enables the above analysis to hold.

+In summary, underconfidence can be mitigated by prioritizing the largest logits.
+This is done MaxLogit-pNorm by increasing $p$ (which is akin to lowering the temperature), by making most of the smallest logits close to zero via centralization (if needed), and by \textit{not} using an exponential transformation, which allows these near-zero logits to be effectively discarded without penalizing largest logits.